 - Can a developer help if the plugin causes severe issues? – Although not that common, plugins can cause severe issues to websites and you may suddenly find yourself in need of a developer to fix them.
 This is why you need to make sure you have help available, in case anything out of ordinary should happen.

-Professionals from our web development company in Chicago recommend asking yourself the above questions before you add a plugin to your website will ensure that you install only the most reliable plugins that usually work like charms.
+Professionals from our web development company in Chicago recommend asking yourself the above questions before you add a plugin to your website.
+It will ensure that you install only the most reliable WordPress ADA compliance plugins that usually work like charms.

 While many businesses tend to focus on creating content and increasing social media engagement, website accessibility is often overlooked.
 However, in this day and age, the internet has evolved to the point that it must meet or even exceed many laws and regulations we experience in the physical world.
 Much like in the real world, accessibility is the standard we should strive for in the digital world as well.
 Making your WordPress website ADA compliant takes time, effort, and a reliable web design, but it is more than worth your while.
 It all starts with the least we can do – giving our websites a bit of tweak – and continues with the opening of minds to a common mission – to provide the world with equal opportunity for all.
 Following web design’s best practices and accessibility tips above is the first step you need to take towards finding the perfect web accessibility solution.